mullvad/mullvadvpn-app/README.md

 ```bash
 MANAGEMENT_INTERFACE_PROTO_BUILD_DIR=/tmp/management_interface_proto ./build.sh --dev-build
 ```

+On Linux, you may also have to specify `USE_SYSTEM_FPM=true` to generate the deb/rpm packages.

 If you want to build each component individually, or run in development mode, read the following sections.